Data point subscriptions

 Limitations:

-• Each subscription can have at most 10000 time series
+• Each subscription can have at most 10000 time series.

-• A time series can be part of at most 10 subscriptions
+• A time series can be part of at most 10 subscriptions.

-• Time series with security categories can not be shown in filter subscriptions
+• Time series with security categories can not be shown in filter subscriptions.

-• Time series without externalId cannot be added to non-filter subscriptions
+• Time series with neither external id nor instance id cannot be added to non-filter subscriptions.

-• The number of partitions cannot be changed after creation
+• The number of partitions cannot be changed after creation.

 Access control: You need READ access to subscriptions ACL to read/list subscriptions or list data, and you need WRITE access to create/update/delete subscriptions.
 Furthermore, you need READ access to the time series you want to get updates from.
 For filter subscriptions, you either need READ access to all time series, or the filter must be restricted according to your access rights (e.g. by filtering on specific data set IDs).